andy-lai-57blocks/DevGenius/AD_UNITS_SETUP.md

 **Copy the `data-ad-slot` value** (e.g., "1234567890") - this is what you need!

-## ⚙️ Step 2: Configure Your DevGenius Website
+## ⚙️ Step 2: Configure Your One Toys Website

 ### Option A: Environment Variables (Recommended)
 **Create `.env.local` file in your project root:**